KxSystems/protobufkdb/README.md

 q)a:(12i;55f;`str)
 ```

-Serialise a kdb structure to a protobuf encoded char array:
+Serialise the kdb structure to a protobuf encoded char array:

 ```
 q)array:.protobufkdb.serializeArray[`ScalarExample;a]